 Bestselling Author of A Walk in the Woods and A Short History of Nearly Everything

 Bill Bryson’s bestselling travel books include The Lost Continent and Notes from a Small Island, which in a national poll was voted the book that best represents Britain.
-Another travel book, A Walk in the Woods, has become a major film starring Robert Redford, Nick Nolte and Emma Thompson.
+Another travel book, A Walk in the Woods, became a major film starring Robert Redford, Nick Nolte, and Emma Thompson.
 His new number one Sunday Times bestseller is The Road to Little Dribbling: More Notes from a Small Island.
 His acclaimed book on the history of science, A Short History of Nearly Everything, won the Royal Society’s Aventis Prize as well as the Descartes Prize, the European Union’s highest literary award.